Trupti0406/MERN-E-Store/README.md

 # Mern E-Store

-**E-Store is a Fully-Functional MERN application with user Authentication i.e. SignIn & Signup functionality, fully functional cart, order history, payment integration, product screen, shipping screen and other functionalities such as searching, sorting, pagination and many more**
+**E-Store is a Fully-Functional MERN application with user Authentication i.e. sign-in & Signup functionality, a fully functional cart, order history, payment integration, product screen, shipping screen, and other functionalities such as searching, sorting pagination, and many more.**

 <hr>